Forklift Tires – Knowing The Basics

 TIRES HAVE BEEN PART OF THIS EVOLUTION

 Today forklift fleet managers have a multitude of tire options to choose from.
 So, what’s the difference between a pneumatic and a resilient forklift tire?
 At its core, the pneumatic tire consists of layers of rubberized fabric called plies.
 Plies extend diagonally in alternating directions across the tire and build up the tire carcass.
 Bundles of high carbon steel wires form beads and serve to secure the tire on the rim.
 An abrasion resistant rubber tread and sidewalls protect the casing.
 Finally a rubber inner tube allows for inflation of the tire to the specified pressure.
-Examples of these are the Solideal Hauler LT and the Solideal ED+ tires.
+The Solideal Hauler LT / AIR 561 is the most popular pneumatic tire, however they currently have 7 different Pneumatic Tire Products depending on you requirements.

 Resilient tires (also known as solid tires or pneumatic shaped solids) were developed as a flat free solution to the pneumatic tire.
 The two-layer resilient tire is built from an inner heel layer comprised of a hard rubber compound and an outer tread layer made of an abrasion resistant rubber compound for long tire life.
 The three-layer resilient tire features a third middle layer.
 Here a special, softer rubber compound layer is added to maximize shock absorption to mimic the cushioning of a pneumatic and reduce internal tire temperatures.
-The Solideal Xtreme and Magnum are examples of a resilient tire.
+The RES 660 XTREME SERIES and RES 550 MAGNUM SERIES are examples of their premium resilient tire pr0duct line.
+Solideal offers 8 different resilient tires to meet your lift truck tire requirements.

 What about Press-On tires (also known as cushion tires or band tires)?
 Press-On tires are found predominantly in North America.
 Here, the tire is typically made from a single rubber compound that’s bonded to a steel band.
 They are pressed on to the machines hub using a hydraulic press.
 Up to 200 tons or more can be required to install a Press-On tire.
 They are available in either a smooth tread pattern which are suitable for operating on dry, smooth floors or a traction tread pattern for wet environments or uneven/loose surface conditions.
 Press-On equipped machines are popular due to their ability to handle higher loads with greater stability compared to a similar sized resilient or pneumatic tire.
-The Solideal Magnum is an example of a Press-On tire.
+The Solideal PON 550 is an example of a premium press-on tire.
+With 8 different press-on tire products depending on material tread and your budget Solideal has you covered.

 So, how do you know what tire is best for you?
 A good rule of thumb is that pneumatic tires work best when high speeds and long distances are involved.
 Ports are a good example of this.
 Resilient tires minimize downtime due to flat tires, have considerably more tread rubber and require little to no maintenance.
 Press-On tires are required if your forklift came equipped with them, with your choices coming down to specialized rubber compounds best suited to your needs.